 Sundance Bench Ranch is located within a recreational ranch development of mostly 20-acre tracts located at the southern end of the valley.
-The property itself consists of three contiguous 20-acre parcels and is considered to be one of the best and most private properties in the entire subdivision.
+The property itself consists of two contiguous 20-acre parcels and is considered to be one of the best and most private properties in the entire subdivision.
 The estate sits elevated atop the Sundance Bench and overlooks the meandering Madison River below.
-The property boasts dramatic eastern facing views of the Madison Mountain Range and equally stunning vistas of the Centennial Range to the south.
+The property boasts dramatic eastern-facing views of the Madison Mountain Range and equally stunning vistas of the Centennial Range to the south.
 Sundance Bench Ranch adjoins the Beaverhead National Forest on its western boundary.
 Directly to the west lie the landmarks of Wade Lake, Cliff Lake, and the West Fork of the Madison River – all of which are a short hike from the ranch.
-The property’s 60 acres are diverse; approximately 40 acres sit atop the bench and are dotted with mature alpine timber blending in with the adjoining National Forest.
-Below the lodge there is a steep escarpment covered in tall aspen trees that divides the upper acreage from the lower meadow, which encompasses the remaining 20 acres.
+The property’s 40 acres are diverse and dotted with mature alpine timber blending in with the adjoining National Forest.

 Sundance Bench Ranch also features a 500 square foot guest cabin with a sod roof.
-The cabin has a queen size sleeping area, a cozy sitting area around a adobe-style fire place, full bathroom, and kitchenette.
-The cabin has a wrap around deck allowing guests to enjoy the view and outside seating.
+The cabin has a queen size sleeping area, a cozy sitting area around an adobe-style fireplace, a full bathroom, and a kitchenette.
+The cabin has a wrap-around deck allowing guests to enjoy the view and outside seating.

 May through October at the ranch has a wonderful climate.
 Warm days and cool nights with low humidity and lots of sunshine.
 Winter typically sets in for good in November and is known for deep snow and colder temperatures through March.